MLH/Twilio-GHW-Cloud-Week/README.md

 ## Getting Help

-If you have questions about Twilio or the Global Hack Week challenges, visit the #twilio channel in the [MLH Discord](https://discord.mlh.io/).
+If you have questions about Twilio or the Global Hack Week challenges, visit the #faq channel in the [MLH Discord](https://discord.mlh.io/).

 # Daily challenges